 DENVER -- Comcast is planning its next move in customer services apps, and augmented reality technology may be on the product roadmap.

+Speaking here Monday at the Society of Cable Telecommunications Engineers (SCTE) Cable-Tec Expo show, Anthony Fox, Comcast Corp.
 (Nasdaq: CMCSA, CMCSK) vice president of product management, said he's now looking at how technology from the well-known augmented reality company, Metaio, could be applied at Comcast for customer service.
 Appearing alongside Jack Dashwood, senior marketing manager for Metaio, at a session titled "Cable Has an App for That," Fox said he first saw Metaio's AR technology in 2013 and was intrigued.

 Augmented Reality combines images from the real world with additional digital information.
 In Comcast's case, Fox talked about the possibility of allowing new cable subscribers to take pictures with their mobile devices of an image on the bottom of a modem or set-top.
 The image would then provide information to the Comcast system and allow the operator to initiate product provisioning automatically.